 We didn’t set out to be different for the sake of it.
 We simply wanted to make quality spirits that had unique provenance; to produce a singular Australian taste quicker and deliver it with flair.

 The Australian hardwoods we chose, most of which come from our alpine areas, are hard and dense because of the weather extremes.
 Unlike oak, which is effectively a ‘wet’ wood to begin with, our hardwoods react violently with the liquid, cracking and opening up, absorbing the liquid.
-The results are single malt spirits and wood-infused gins that are sweet, complex, delicious and revolutionary.
+The results are Australian hardwood malt spirits and wood-infused gins that are sweet, complex, delicious and revolutionary.